23-2-DSDN242/mddn242-parametric-design-JadeLittlee/README.md

   * `offsety2` : y offset for the triangles top point
    * `offsetx3` : x offset for the triangles right corner
   * `offsety3` : y offset for the triangles right corner

+  I wasn't super happy with this initial idea.
+This is because it felt very flat and didn't have a lot of character to it.
+I liked the colour palette, so decided to keep that th same.

+  I didn't want to get too complicated with the shapes I was using, so decided to stay away from custom shapes.
+In my new idea, I went for what could be described as an art deco inspired typeface.
+I wanted to create this typeface using shapes that complimented each.
+For example I have paired the softness of the arc with the harshness (in the egdes) of the triangles.